Daily readings

 Tuesday, April 14, 2026

 Tuesday of the 2nd week of Easter.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationTuesday of the 2nd week of Easter